 Out-of-hospital birth is less traumatic to the baby.
 We try to ease the transition to extra-uterine life by keeping the baby with mom at all times and delaying as many procedures as possible until after the baby has nursed and bonded with its parents.

 Midwives are affordable.
 An average midwife birth will cost will cost one-fifth to one-tenth what a hospital birth can run.
-I accept insurance and Medicaid.
+I accept insurance and offer special plans for Medicaid recipients.
 Ask about discounts and payment plans.